Warsaw, Poland

 We asked people about the cost of living in Warsaw, they wrote:

 "The cost of living in Warsaw is generally considered to be quite affordable.
 Rental prices for a nice 1 bedroom apartment in Warsaw, Poland range from around $500 to $800 USD per month, while a nice 2 bedroom apartment can range from around $800 to $1,200 USD per month.
-Eating dinner at a moderately priced restaurant in Warsaw, Poland can cost around $15 USD per person," remarked one expat in Warsaw.
+Eating dinner at a moderately priced restaurant in Warsaw, Poland can cost around $15 USD per person," said one expat.

 What are the visa & residency requirements in Warsaw?